-During the next reporting period (3 December 2016 to 2 December 2017), Northern Territories Resources intends to fully review all exploration data with the new management following the recent re-organisation of the company.
-Future exploration priorities will be dependent on this review.
+During the next reporting period (3 December 2017 to 2 December 2018), Northern Territories Resources intends to continue the review all exploration data.
+Field work will consist of outcrop investigation of areas with geophysical anomalies and ground checking potential drill locations.
+Future exploration priorities will be dependent on this review with a goal of drill targeting anomalies in 2019.